kreshuklab/plant-seg/docs/index.md

 </figure>

 For a detailed description of the methods employed in PlantSeg, please refer to our [manuscript](https://elifesciences.org/articles/57613).
 If you find PlantSeg useful in your research, please consider citing our work:

-!!! note "PlantSeg v2 is out!"
-    We are working on updating the documentation for the new version of PlantSeg.
-Stay tuned for more updates and new manuscripts!

 ```bibtex
 @article{wolny2020accurate,